IamPhilocalist/MilovanaSpeechClicker/README.md

 ## Step 7.
 Click on "load unpacked"
 ![text](/tutorial_images/Screenshot%202025-02-01%20at%201.22.02.png "Step 6.")

 ## Step 8.
-Select the folder which contains the files "milovana_speech_clicker"
+Select the folder which contains the files named "milovana_speech_clicker"
 Important:
 It's not the same folder you've downloaded as a .zip!
 It's located WITHIN that.